tilak88/Secure-Campus-Area-Network-System/README.md

 # Case Study and Requirements
 ## Overview

-This project presents a detailed and comprehensive network design for .
+This project presents a detailed and comprehensive network design for a university campus area .
 The network infrastructure has been designed using Cisco Packet Tracer, ensuring a secure, scalable, and reliable system that supports the educational and administrative needs of the college.

-# 1. Project Overview
+### 1. Project Overview

 Martin Luther King University operates two campuses located 100 miles apart in the United States, hosting diverse faculties including `Health Sciences`, `Business`, `Engineering` and `Art/Design`.To ensure seamless connectivity and technological cohesion, an integral component of the university is its Information Technology (IT) department situated at the main campus.
 The university's `IT Department` at the main campus manages a unified network connecting both campuses, supporting approximately 30,000 users.
 With user counts expected to double by 2025, the project emphasizes `scalability` and robust infrastructure.

-# 2. Network Topology
+### 2. Network Topology

 The network employs a hierarchical model comprising core, distribution, and access layers to ensure scalability and redundancy.
 Key components include:
-## main campus
+#### main campus
 * `Core Layer`: Cisco Catalyst 3850 switches for high-speed backbone connectivity.

 * `Distribution Layer`: Cisco ASA firewalls for security and Catalyst 2960 switches for local network aggregation.